spell-music/csound-expression/tutorial/Overview.markdown

--- event stream contains duration of the note sched   :: (Arg a, Sigs b) => (a -> SE b) -> Evt (D, a) -> b -- event stream contains delay time and duration of the note trig    :: (Arg a, Sigs b) => (a -> SE b) -> Evt (D, D, a) -> b
+-- event stream contains duration of the note sched   :: (Arg a, Sigs b) => (a -> SE b) -> Evt (D, a) -> b

+-- event stream contains delay time and duration of the note trig    :: (Arg a, Sigs b) => (a -> SE b) -> Evt (D, D, a) -> b

+-- triggers an instrument with the first event
+-- stream and holds the note while the second event stream is silent schedUntil :: (Arg a, Sigs b) => (a -> SE b) -> Evt a -> Evt c -> b
 ~~~

 ## Rendering the Csound files